 Summer In Punjab

 This time of year in Punjab is wheat harvest season, where all the wheat crops are ready to be harvested.
-For farmers this time of year is when they work the hardest yet it is also the worst weather to be working in.
-There typically is no respite on crop lands during harvest time with fields and fields of wheat as far as the eyes can see.
-I am sure this is the case for any farmer though Punjabi Summers are much more extreme than anywhere else.
+For farmers this time of year is when they work the hardest, yet it is also the worst weather to be working in.
+There typically is no respite on crop lands during harvest time with fields of wheat as far as the eyes can see.
+I am sure this is the case for any farmer however, Punjabi Summers are much more extreme than anywhere else I have experienced.
 My father in law retired from the army to take up farming and he always comes home that exhausted he just nods off to sleep as soon as his head hits the pillow.

 Whilst Southern India experiences Monsoon Weather, Northen India experiences the dry heat of a desert during Summer.
 There are no rains to cool the dry hot lands down, but rather an everlasting dry heat, with just enough humidity to make you feel wet all day long.
 I am unsure how any foreigner can live here during the Summer.
 Unless you have all the creature comforts such as air conditioning and a very powerful backup generator.

 I am fortunate enough to have never experienced a Summer in Punjab as Spring is unbearable enough.
 This is the time of year that I tend to fly back home to Australia where I am welcomed by the frosty Winter's air.
 So whilst I am excited to be leaving the heat of India behind I am also sad to be leaving my husband behind.
 I fly home in only a couple of weeks and I wish that the weather were more tolerable so that I may enjoy my last days here.

 Has anyone else experienced a Punjabi Summer?

 Or are you like me and fly home?